Thermazote/QuickLaunch/Readme.md

 alias n

 __Remarks:__
-1. Do not quote path and link.
+1. Do not enclose in quotation marks path and link.
 2. Argumets is optional.
 3. There is one alias at least for each action.